itcomusic/excelstruct/README.md

 }
 ```

-#### Write custom styles to excel
+#### Write with custom styles to excel
-This includes setting borders, alignment, and other cell formatting options to enhance the appearance of your Excel sheets.
+Setting borders, alignment, and other cell formatting options to enhance the appearance of your Excel sheets.
 ```go
 package main